-We hope to have an ice rink one day, currently when we go to play ice hockey players need to leave early to get a couple of days of familiarisation on ice before any games.
+We hope to have an ice rink one day in the Falklands and are always working to make this a reality, currently when we go to play ice hockey players need to leave several weeks early to get enough time for familiarisation on ice before any games.

-We have also competed in Cost Rica and Puerto Williams in Southern Chile, and have plans to compete in other internationals in Canada, Chile, Uruguay and USA in the near future.
+We have also competed in Cost Rica and Puerto Williams in Southern Chile, and have plans to compete in other internationals in Canada, Brazil, Chile, Uruguay and USA in the future.

 Hockey is not just a sport, it is a global community of amazing individuals and organisations.
 We are privileged to be a part of that – and want to welcome anyone to join that community.